jasonjurotich/JJ-GAS/SET UP VIM.md

 Shift T to suspend vim and go to terminal fg to return to vim
 Shift W to open vertical file explorer
-Ctrl h to go from file explorer to file and back
-Shift ZZ to close file explorer or buffer df to :bd<cr> to close vertical explorer or buffer cc to comment out lines for javascript vv to uncomment lines for javascript
+Shift H to go from file explorer to file and back Shift ZZ to close file explorer or buffer (I HAVE THIS MAPPED TO ss) df to :bd<cr> to close vertical explorer or buffer cc to comment out lines for javascript vv to uncomment lines for javascript